anonisnap/Trove-BR-Requeue/README.md

-# Trove Bomber Royale Requeue
+# Trove Bomber Royale Requeue (This Readme is not Up To Date)

 Getting tired of playing Bomber Royale in Trove?